ican0220/resource/bids/bubble.md

 - apis and integration: api connector and plugins
 - hosting and deployment: cloud hosting and version control

-I am a hard worker and I can work on full time.
-If you send me an offer, I am ready to start the work immediately.
-I hope to work with you.
-Thank yo.

-I can start the work right now.
-I can deliver the result with high quality within deadlines.
-I hope to work with you.
-Thank you.
+I can write well-documented code, and well-structured, maintainable and updatable code.
+I can work with a team, and I can do daily reports.
+I can deliver the rapid results, and I am a hard worker.
+I can work on your time zone and I can work on full time.

+Thank you for a interesting job.
+Feel free to have a call with me any time.
+Best.
+Vladyslav.